-The pension account will be invested 100% in the Global Equity (70:30) Index Fund until age 50.
-In the 15 years before retirement investments are gradually switched so that by age 65 the pension account is invested 25% in the Cash Fund and 75% in the Over 15 Year Gilts Index Fund.
+The pension account will be invested 100% in the Global Equity (70:30) Index Fund until 15 years before a member's selected retirement age.
+In the 15 years before retirement, investments are gradually switched so that by the selected retirement age the pension account is invested 25% in the Cash Fund and 75% in the Over 15 Year Gilts Index Fund.